Space telescope's 'golden eye' opens, last major hurdle

 The last portion of the 21-foot (6.5-meter) mirror swung into place at flight controllers’ command, completing the unfolding of the James Webb Space Telescope.

 “I’m emotional about it.
 What an amazing milestone.
-We see that beautiful pattern out there in the sky now,” said Thomas Zurbuchen, NASA’s science missions chief.
+We see that beautiful pattern out there in the sky now,” said Thomas Zurbuchen, chief of NASA’s science missions.

 Webb is so big that it had to be folded orgami-style to fit in the rocket that soared from South America two weeks ago.
 The riskiest operation occurred earlier in the week, when the tennis court-size sunshield unfurled, providing subzero shade for the mirror and infrared detectors.

-Webb should reach its destination 1 million miles (1.6 million kilometers) away in another two weeks.
+Webb should reach its destination 1 million miles (1.6 million kilometers) away in another two weeks; it’s already more than 667,000 miles (1 million kilometers) from Earth since its Christmas Day launch.
 If all continues to go well, science observations will begin this summer.
 Astronomers hope to peer back to within 100 million years of the universe-forming Big Bang, closer than Hubble has achieved.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.